96boards/documentation/ConsumerEdition/CE-Extras/Compare96BoardsCE.md

 ***

-## Helio X20
+## Mediatek X20

-The Helio X20 Development Board is a 96Boards compliant community board based on the MediaTek HELIO X20 series of SoCs.
-X20 is a highly integrated application processor that includes Dual-core ARM Cortex-A72 processors operating at up to 2.3GHz, Quad-core ARM Cortex-A53 processors operating at up to 1.95GHz, Quad-core ARM Cortex-A53 processors operating at up to 1.4GHz and a Mali T880 GPU operating at up to 800MHz .
+The Mediatek X20 Development Board is a 96Boards compliant community board based on the MediaTek X20 series of SoCs.
+X20 is a highly integrated application processor that includes Dual-core ARM Cortex-A72 processors operating at up to 2.3GHz, Quad-core ARM Cortex-A53 processors operating at up to 1.95GHz, Quad-core ARM Cortex-A53 processors operating at up to 1.4GHz and a Mali T880 GPU operating at up to 800MHz.
 In addition, an extensive set of interfaces and connectivity peripherals are included to interface to cameras, touch-screen displays and MMC/SD cards.
 It also fully supports wireless communication, including WLAN, Bluetooth and GPS.